python/cpython/Doc/library/logging.rst

 configuration of handlers is the prerogative of the application developer who uses your library.
-The application developer knows their target audience and what handlers are most appropriate for their application: if you add handlers "under the hood", you might well interfere with their ability to carry out unit tests and deliver logs which suit their requirements.
+The application developer knows their target audience and what handlers are most appropriate for their application: if you add handlers 'under the hood', you might well interfere with their ability to carry out unit tests and deliver logs which suit their requirements.